-Pile foundation is a type of deep foundation.
+Pile foundations are a type of deep foundation.
 They are adopted when firm ground strata are not available at shallow depth or load coming from superstructure is excessive.

-Pile foundation could be classified in many different ways.
+Pile foundations could be classified in many different ways.

 - Classification based on function

 - Classification based on material and composition

 This type of piles transfers load coming from the superstructure, directly to the firm and hard ground.
 They are suitable when there is firm ground strata is available at comparatively shallow depth.

 - Friction piles